mwarman/nest-playground/README.md

 - NestJS - the foundation
 - TypeScript

+## Experiment - Testing

+The goal of this experiment is to explore the fundamentals of _testing_ within the NestJS framework.

 ## Repository

 The base NestJS application template source code is located on the `main` branch.
 It remains largely untouched from initial project generation using the Nest CLI.